 As for longer stays, lunch at Fiskars and other traditional Finnish outdoor activities outside Helsinki are some of the must-do things.

-TH: What is the one wish you would have for current and future Finland-Singapore bilateral relations?
+WW: What is the one wish you would have for current and future Finland-Singapore bilateral relations?

 Lilian: Get ready!
 I have a huge wish.